raulk/go-watchdog/README.md

 * watermarks policy: runs GC at configured watermarks of system or heap memory utilisation.
-* adaptive: runs GC when the current usage surpasses a dynamically-set threshold.
+* adaptive policy: runs GC when the current usage surpasses a dynamically-set threshold.

 You can easily build a custom policy tailored to the allocation patterns of your